amnianuar/Aircraft-Defect-Detection/README.md

 **Note: The terminal client app and Power Apps built for this project can be both used for the manufacturing company to detect the defects in the images of aircraft parts.**

 ## Remarks
-The apps can be improved more by finding ways to provide bounding box for the exact location of the defects on the image of aircraft parts for a better evaulation.
+The app can be improved more by finding ways to provide bounding box for the exact location of the defects on the image of aircraft parts for a better evaulation.